asmi09/RR-Project/README.md

 * Setup

 ## General info
 This project focuses on research reproducibality.
-We selected one of the published research papers i.e "Human Development and its Effects on Economic Growth".
-We identified few shortcomings and replicated the same study on another data set and presented our results.
+We selected one of the published research papers i.e "Relationship between Human Development Index and Socio-Economic Variables.We identified few shortcomings and replicated the same study on another data set and presented our results.
 In the end we performed model diagnostics and proposed conclusions.

 ## Technologies
 R Studio 4.1.3